javedmshaikh/content-ab-testing/README.md

-# CMS AB Testing  & Optimizely Full Stack Integration
+# CMS AB Testing  & Optimizely Feature Experimentation Integration

-This version of CMS AB Testing connects to Optimizely Full Stack and creates A/B Testing experimentation in Full Stack.
-When a conversion is made, Metrics is also updated in Full Stack.
-Results of Metrics is displayed from Full Stack into AB Test view within CMS.
+This version of CMS AB Experimentation connects to Optimizely Feature Experimentation and creates A/B Experiment  in Feature Experimentation.
+Currently it supports only "Page View" metrics, when a user lands on experiment page and conversion is made, "Page View" metrics is also updated in Feature Expeimenation.
+Results of Metrics is displayed from Feature Experimentation into "CMS AB Expeirment" view within CMS.

+Below is the sequence of events that happens in CMS and its respective effect in Feature Experiment Backend.

-## Start AB Test (Experiment) in CMS
+## Start AB Experiment in CMS
 Test is created in Full Stack with Experimentation.
-Event with page title is created to track Metrics.
+"Page View" Event with page title is created to track Metrics.
+This is implemented by invoking Feature Expeirmentation Rest API

-## User Lands on AB Test (Experiment) Page in CMS
+## User Lands on AB Experiment Page in CMS
-When user lands on AB Test page of CMS, Page Tracking event is called passing user context.
-User is assigned either variation A (ON) or variation B (OFF) version of the test page.
+When user lands on Experiment page of CMS, Feature experiment SDK is used to make decission by passing user context.
+User is assigned either variation A (ON = New Draft Page) or variation B (OFF = Current Published Page) version of the CMS Page.

 * Variation “On” maps to New Draft version of AB Test Page.
 * Variation “Off” maps to Current Published version of AB Test Page.

 ## User navigates to conversion page in CMS
-When same user navigates to conversion page from AB Test page, Experimentation decision is made and is logged in Metrics in experimentation results.
-Same Metrics is visible from within CMS.
+When same user navigates to conversion page from experimentat page, experimentation decision is made and is logged in Page View Metrics in experimentation results.
+Metrics Results is also visible from within CMS by viewing current ongoing experiment on the page.

 ## Abort AB Test (Experiment)
-When Test is aborted, it is deleted from CMS and Experimentation is switched off in Optimizely Full Stack.
+When Test is aborted, it is deleted from CMS and Experimentation is switched off in Optimizely Feature Experimentation.

 ## Publish Winner
-When winner is selected, selected version of page is published in CMS and experimentation is switched off in Optimizely Full Stack.
+When winner is selected, selected version of page is published in CMS and experimentation is switched off in Optimizely Feature Experimentation.

 ## Installation Steps
 Required Packages in CMS content cloud for Optimizely Full Stack Integration to Work
-* Research.Marketing.Experimentation (Version 1.0.0)
+* Research.Marketing.Experimentation latest version (Current Version 0.2.1)
 * RestSharp (Version 108.0.1)
+* Optimizely SDK

-Configuration Changes
+## Configuration Changes
 Add below configuration changes in AppSettings.json in root in your Content Cloud Project

 ```